-- Event organizers should be encouraged to incorporate COVID protocols as directed by the state and CDC into planning (to the extent possible). - Event organizers shall consult with to obtain site Covid data to determine if health condition are appropriate for Apex involvement. - Indoor events such as dinners, meetings, meet and greets, etc., will be managed on a case-by-case basis.
+- Event organizers should be encouraged to incorporate COVID protocols as directed by the state and CDC into planning (to the extent possible). - Event organizers shall consult with the Health and Safety Department to obtain site COVID data to determine if health conditions are appropriate for Apex involvement. - Indoor events such as dinners, meetings, meet and greets, etc., will be managed on a case-by-case basis.
 All such events shall be approved by the group head following discussions with pertinent business partners.